darius/cant/README.md

 implementation strategy to start with, where the interpreter internals always appear as meta-objects with no optimization, and even primitive objects execute via high-level scripts (in lib/runtime.scm).

+Thanks to Kragen Sitaker for early discussions about the language.